Mooleane/aaron-capstone-project/README.md

 A day was spent at my internship to implement peer suggestions such as displaying the evolution requirements of Pokémon.

-Another opportunity arose to recycle this project for our internship's culminating project, where I intend to polish and optimize this program's features.
+Another opportunity arose to recycle this project for our internship's culminating project, where I intend to polish and optimize its features.
 # Tools and Resources Used
 * Python - The programming language used for the project.
 * TechSmart - The primary IDE used when coding this project.